onlytk/Privacy-Policy/Privacy Policy.md

 ### I. Information about us as controllers of your data

-The party responsible for this website (the "controller") for purposes of data protection law is:
+The party responsible for this app (the "controller") is:

-Sample company/entrepreneur
-Any street 1
-12345 Anytown
-Germany

-Telephone: Telephone number
-Fax: Fax number
-Email: muster@mustermail.xy

-The controller's data protection officer is:

-Maxie Musterfrau

-\[The following information must be added if an external data protection officer has been appointed\].

-Any street 1
-12345 Anytown
-Germany

-Telephone: Telephone number
-Fax: Fax number
+Till Konnegen
-Email: datenschutz@mustermail.xy
+Email: till.konnegen@protonmai.com

 ### II.
 The rights of users and data subjects